-What is Cholera and How does it spread?
+What is Cholera and how Does it Spread?

-Who should get Cholera Vaccine
+Who Should get Cholera Vaccine

-Travelers to countries where cholera is a risk.
-Travelers who visit friends and family in an outbreak area or working in high-risk settings.
-Travelers who work at higher risk such as refugee or cholera treatment centers.Travelers who stay longer or have less access to safe food and water.
+Travellers to countries where cholera is a risk, travellers who visit friends and family in an outbreak area or working in high-risk settings, travelers who work at higher risk areas such as refugee or cholera treatment centers, travelers who stay longer or have less access to safe food and water.
 Extra precaution should be taken when travelling to the following locations: Haiti / Dominican republic / Cuba / Tanzania

-- Watery diarrhea,
+- Watery diarrhea

 - Rapid dehydration